-Digital sales rooms are centralized virtual spaces, like microsites, that enable sellers and buyers to regularly engage and collaborate in a centralized environment with relevant sales content throughout the deal cycle.
+Digital sales room are centralized virtual spaces, like microsites, that enable sellers and buyers to regularly engage and collaborate in a centralized environment with relevant sales content throughout the deal cycle.
 It acts as a single source of truth to share content, engage, and manage every action in the process between all the participating stakeholders in a more secure and organized way, unlike complex email threads and scattered chats.

 Through their own research, modern buyers are well-informed, even before and during the sales process.
 Sales content plays a huge role at every stage of the purchase journey.
 But sellers are sharing those multiple informative content pieces across a variety of channels, including emails, video conferencing, google drive and chats.